loolirer/VirtualMoCap/README.md

-# VTracking
+# Virtual MoCap

-Digitial Twin of an Optical Tracking System
+Digitial Twin of an Optical Tracking System.